coldworld22/Skillbridge/docs/installation.md

 The root `install.sh` script streamlines both local and production setups.
 When you run it the script:

-1. Runs `scripts/check_prereqs.sh` to verify host requirements (Node.js, Docker,
+1. Runs `scripts/check_prereqs.sh` to verify the required host tools (Node.js, npm, Docker, Docker Compose V2, and Git).
-   Redis, PostgreSQL, etc.).
 When the check fails you can either fix the problem, acknowledge the warning at the interactive prompt, or set `ALLOW_PREREQ_FAILURES=true` to continue automatically.
 2. Copies `.env.example` files to `.env` when the target file is missing (root,